Creating a New Swap Route

 swap(entry: string, destination: string, amount: BigNumberish, options?: Partial<Options>, overrides?: Partial<TransactionRequest>): Promise<TransactionRequest>

-Build an ethers transaction request which can be used to sign and broadcast transaction later. overrides
+Build an ethers transaction request which can be used to sign and broadcast transaction later. overrides must be merged to the end result.

-must be defined in the response.
+to, data and value must be defined in the response.

 approve(entry: string, destination: string, amount: BigNumberish, from: string, overrides?: Partial<TransactionRequest>): Promise<TransactionRequest | undefined>